 - Adapting a good sleep routine.

-What I aim to do inside of our program, Pro-Mind, and in my workplace health consulting programs, is to help people understand that growth is a human need which means we all naturally have personal and professional goals.
+What I aim to do inside of our program, The Pro-Mind Experience, is to help people understand that growth is a human need which means we all naturally have personal and professional goals.
 And we all work towards them in unique ways, based on people’s routines, values, beliefs and self-worth.

 In order to be able to get a system in place to achieve them is the crux of meeting your needs.
 Do you even know what your needs are?